Prakashkakarlla/Prakashkakarlla/README.md

 # 💫 About Me:
-I’m a software fresher and web developer, passionate about creating user-friendly and efficient applications.
-Currently seeking an opportunity to kickstart my career and make meaningful contributions to a dynamic team!

-👋 Hi there!
-I’m a software fresher and web developer with a strong foundation in front-end and back-end development.
-I’m passionate about creating user-friendly, efficient applications that solve real-world problems and enhance user experiences.
+👋 Hi, I’m Prakash Kakaralla!
+I’m a software fresher and web developer with a strong foundation in both front-end and back-end technologies, passionate about creating user-friendly, efficient applications that make a positive impact.

 - 👀 Areas of Interest: I'm enthusiastic about building responsive, scalable web applications and continuously exploring new tools and technologies in web development.
 - 🌱 Currently Learning: Deepening my backend skills with Spring Boot and strengthening my knowledge of best practices in Java, REST APIs, and database management.